 Our curriculum is designed to help our students understand who they are.

-—Dr. Bree Davis, Associate Dean, School of Cultural & Family Psychology
+—Dr. Bree Cook, Associate Dean, School of Cultural & Family Psychology